Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Related Works

 \subsection{Riemannian Manifold Optimization}

-Riemannian manifold optimization methods have been widely applied in machine learning problems including dictionary learning \citep{sun2016complete}, matrix factorization \citep{vandereycken2013low}, and DNNs \citep{huang2018orthogonal}.
-Many Riemannian optimization methods were recently proposed. \emph{E.g.} \citet{zhang2016first,liu2017accelerated} have proposed some efficient first-order gradient methods for geodesically convex functions.
-Subsequently, \citet{zhang2016riemannian} have presented fast stochastic variance-reduced methods to Riemannian manifold optimization.
-More recently, \citet{sato2019riemannian} have proposed fast first-order gradient algorithms for Riemannian manifold optimization by using general retraction and vector transport.
-Subsequently, based on these retraction and vector transport, some fast Riemannian gradient-based methods \citep{zhang2018r,kasai2018riemannian,zhou2019faster,han2020riemannian} have been proposed for non-convex optimization.
-Riemannian Adam-type algorithms \citep{kasai2019riemannian} were introduced for matrix manifold optimization.
-In addition, some algorithms \citep{ferreira2005singularities,li2009monotone,wang2010monotone} have been studied for variational inequalities on Riemannian manifolds, which are the implicit min-max problems on Riemannian manifolds.
+Riemannian manifold optimization methods have been widely applied in machine learning problems including dictionary learning \cite{sun2016complete}, low-rank matrix completion \cite{mao2016novel,vandereycken2013low}, DNNs \cite{huang2018orthogonal} and natural language processing \cite{sakai2021riemannian}.
+Many Riemannian optimization methods have been recently proposed. \emph{E.g.} \cite{zhang2016first,liu2017accelerated} proposed some efficient first-order gradient methods for geodesically convex functions.
+Subsequently, \cite{zhang2016riemannian} presented fast stochastic variance-reduced methods to Riemannian manifold optimization.
+More recently, \cite{sato2019riemannian} proposed fast first-order gradient algorithms for Riemannian manifold optimization by using general retraction and vector transport.
+Subsequently, based on these retraction and vector transport, some fast Riemannian gradient-based methods \cite{zhang2018r,kasai2018riemannian,han2020riemannian,zhou2021faster,han2021improved} have been proposed for non-convex optimization.
+Riemannian Adam-type algorithms \cite{kasai2019riemannian} have been introduced for matrix manifold optimization.
+Subsequently, \cite{sakai2021riemannian} proposed an efficient Riemannian adaptive optimization algorithm to natural language processing.
+Meanwhile, some algorithms \cite{ferreira2005singularities,li2009monotone,wang2010monotone} have been studied for variational inequalities on Riemannian manifolds, which are the implicit minimax problems on Riemannian manifolds.
+More recently, \cite{huang2022riemannian} studied the stochastic composition optimization on Riemannian manifolds.